 Flagstone is one of the most common masonry patterns in concrete stamping.
 It features irregularly sized stones in varying colors.
 The color options for a flagstone surface is almost limitless.
 This can be made more realistic with manual concrete staining.

-Brick, with its uniform size, is quite easy to play around with when it comes to patterns.
-It can be laid out in the tradition running brick pattern, where the ends of bricks in each pattern are aligned with the middle part of each brick in the next.
+The stamped concrete brick patterns is quite easy to play around with its uniform size.
+It can be laid out in the traditional running brick pattern, where the ends of bricks in each pattern are aligned with the middle part of each brick in the next.
 Other patterns include herringbone, basket weave, and variegated.

 Tiles are the easiest masonry patterns in stamped concrete, popularly used on pool decks and patios.
 Most contractors cut or score the overlay instead of stamping on it.
 The tiles are stained and sealed to replicate real outdoor tile.